zx2486/DBConnectorToolkit/docs/reference/baseCase.md

 QueryResult type, defines the structure of a query result.
-It contains the rows, count and ttl of the query. ttl is defined only if it comes from cache.
+It contains the rows, count and ttl of the query. ttl is defined only if it comes from cache. ttl is in seconds, -1 means no expiry, 0 means key does not exist
 ```typescript
 QueryResult = {
   rows: any[]